Skilled Guidance For Minnesota Animal Property Claims

-Although property claims vary when there is a contractual dispute about a pet or companion animal, asserting that an outcome is certain based on property law, only, is debatable.
-Now that the barn cats and dogs of the past have become family members, the depiction of an animal as only property reflects an agricultural or commercial rather than a modern perspective where animals also have a relational value.
+Although property claims vary when there is a contractual dispute about a pet or companion animal, asserting that an outcome is certain based on property law only is debatable.
+Now that the barn cats and dogs of the past have become family members, the depiction of an animal as only property reflects an agricultural or commercial perspective rather than a modern perspective where animals also have relational value.

 Particularly when it comes to the subject of pets and companion animals, a growing number of judges will exercise their discretion to take relational and humane public policy values into account.
-This is in part because of growing awareness of remarkable animal attributes learned about through science and popularized on television channels including Animal Planet and The Discovery Channel.
-Thus, if an individual who bought an animal got married and the dog purchaser was then required to leave his residence pursuant to an Order for Protection, the Order for Protection could cover the pet.
+This is in part because of growing awareness of remarkable animal attributes learned about through science and popularized on television channels, including Animal Planet and The Discovery Channel.
+If a person bought an animal and got married, and the dog purchaser was then required to leave his residence pursuant to an Order for Protection, the Order for Protection could include the pet.
 The specter of animal cruelty can be a game changer.

 When it comes to property claims, individual judicial officers, as well as municipalities, vary significantly as to whether minimal best interests of a pet or companion animal, subject to an ownership or custody dispute, will be taken into account.
 The shift in judicial perspective is happening so fast that it is commonplace to read about celebrity pet custody disputes in social media.

-Barbara, who has vast experience in both family law and animal law, can help you evaluate the best course of action if you are involved in any type of property, ownership, or custody dispute about your pet.
-Not only will Barbara help you strengthen your traditional property or contractual claims, she will also help you shape your position so that the court becomes interested in a cutting edge legal analysis.
+Barbara, who has vast experience in both family law and animal law, can help you evaluate the best course of action if you are involved in any type of pet property, ownership, or custody dispute.
+Not only will Barbara help you strengthen your traditional property or contractual claims, she will also help you shape your position so that the court becomes interested in a cutting-edge legal analysis.
 She will provide the court with the opportunity to utilize emerging public policy ideals and values so that the best interests and rights of humans and companion animals is a topic worthy of consideration in achieving a just outcome.